-As for the claim that coconut oil helps one to control weight, Helen Chu, an US registered dietitian, has the following comments: "There is no reliable scientific evidence that coconut oil can reduce weight."
+As for the claim that coconut oil helps one to control weight, Helen Chu, an American registered dietitian, has the following comments: "There is no reliable scientific evidence that coconut oil can reduce weight."
 In fact, like other edible oils, coconut is very high in calories.
-1 tablespoon of coconut oil contains 115 calories, so it is unlikely that it can help reduce weight.
+One tablespoon of coconut oil contains 115 calories, so it is unlikely that it can help reduce weight.
 On the contrary, excessive consumption can create the risk of obesity."

 Slowing down cognitive impairment?

 Some people also say that eating coconut oil can help slow down cognitive impairment.
 The basis of this claim is that human brain cells use glucose as their primary nutrient; and whenever these brain cells do not obtain adequate glucose from one's blood, they will resort to ketone acid as its secondary nutrient.
 In the early stages of dementia, the ability of brain cells to use glucose is weakened, resulting in reduced brain activity due to insufficient nutrition.
 Coconut oil has a middle bond fatty acid that helps the body to generate ketone acid, which in turn can be used by the brain cells.
 Hence the theory that coconut oil can be used as an alternative energy source for the brain, thereby helping to alleviate brain degeneration symptoms is sound.
 However, according to the Alzheimer's Society, the Association of Cognitive Disorders in Canada and the United Kingdom, no current research supports the claim that coconut oil can treat brain disorders.
 Moreover, in June 2013, the United States conducted clinical trials on the potential impact of coconut oil on the human body.
 The number of participants in the trials was, however, not sufficient to provide concrete proofs.